Duet3D/DuetSoftwareFramework/README.md

 #### 3.1 Building on a remote system

-Every .NET Core application of DSF is references the `DotnetPublishSsh` package which allows you to compile and upload .NET Core applications for ARMv7/AArch64.
+Every .NET application of DSF is references the `DotnetPublishSsh` package which allows you to compile and upload .NET Core applications for ARMv7/AArch64.
 In order to use this, it is recommended to enable remote `root` access first.
 To do so, open `/etc/ssh/sshd_config` with an editor of your choice, look for the line